50 migrants die after trailer abandoned in San Antonio heat

 Officials were asking neighboring counties to help with the number of bodies, he said.

-San Antonio has been a recurring scene of tragedy and desperation in recent years involving migrants in the back of semitrailers.
+San Antonio has been a recurring scene of tragedy and desperation in recent years involving migrants in semitrailers.

 Ten migrants died in 2017 after being trapped inside a truck parked at a San Antonio Walmart.
 In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of the city.
 More than 50 migrants were found alive in a trailer in 2018, driven by a man who said he was to be paid $3,000 and was sentenced to more than five years in prison.